Deploy Machine Learning Model

 Requirements

-You can test it by first installing the following requirements:
+You can test the project locally with these requirements:

 - transformers